Stackclash/5e-vault/5. Mechanics/Items/Censer Of Controlling Air Elementals.md

 - **Cost**: ⏤
 - **Weight**: 1.0 lbs.

-While incense is burning in this censer, you can use an action to speak the censer's command word and summon an [[/5.
-Mechanics/Bestiary/Elemental/Air Elemental.md|air elemental]], as if you had cast the [[/5.
-Mechanics/Spells/Conjure Elemental.md|conjure elemental]] spell.
+While incense is burning in this censer, you can use an action to speak the censer's command word and summon an [[5.
+Mechanics\Bestiary\Elemental\Air Elemental.md|air elemental]], as if you had cast the [[5.
+Mechanics\Spells\Conjure Elemental.md|conjure elemental]] spell.
 The censer can't be used this way again until the next dawn.

 This 6-inch-wide, 1-foot-high vessel resembles a chalice with a decorated lid.
 It weighs 1 pound.

 *Source: Dungeon Master's Guide p.
-158*
+158. Available in the SRD.*